emiyl/dsi.cfw.guide-archive/guide/finalizing-setup.md

 3. Copy the `_nds` and `roms` folders from the DSiMenu++ `.7z` file to the root of your SD card
 4. Unplug your SD card, and insert it in your DSi
 5. Power on your system
-6. "Unwrap" the new gift box by tapping on it
-    - DSiMenu++ should appear
+    - DSiMenu++ should now be a DSiWare on your system

-SRLoader should now be on your System Menu, as any other DSiWare would be.
-With SRLoader, you can run homebrew and retail ROMs, and use the several emulators which are built into the software.
+DSiMenu++ should now be on your System Menu, as any other DSiWare would be.
+With DSiMenu++, you can run homebrew and retail ROMs, and use the several emulators which are built into the software.

 ## Usage